 Case Profiles: Construction Site Accident and Injury Cases

-Here are just a few examples of cases that Slack & Davis has litigated related to accidents and injuries related to the construction industry:
+Here are just a few examples of cases that Slack Davis Sanger has litigated related to accidents and injuries related to the construction industry:

 - A construction worker lost eight of his fingers when he was operating a machine that manufactures cement blocks.
 Our lawsuit maintained that the manufacturer should have included a safety guard around the pulley.